 Prevention is better than cure

-Most accounts are hacked for one of three reasons:
+Most email or social media accounts are hacked due to one of these common vulnerabilities:

-- You did not secure your account with a strong password and a ‘dictionary attack’ allowed the hackers quick access
+- You did not secure your account with a strong, unique password and a ‘dictionary’ or ‘brute force’ attack allowed the hackers quick access;

-- Your computer or another computer you used to access your emails was infected with malware or a virus or
+- Your computer or another device you used to access your emails was infected with malware or a virus or;

-- You fell victim to a ‘phishing’ email that exposed your login details to cybercriminals
+- You fell victim to a ‘phishing’ email, logging in to a fake website that sent your account login details to cybercriminals.